KevsterAmp/DASHBOARD-TO-DO/backend/README.md

 - Add arrows per kanban card to change status from todo, inprogress, complete - DONE
 - Improve login, signup website
 - Redirect to login site when not logged in - DONE
-- re-implement javascript for tag filter
+- re-implement javascript for tag filter - DONE

+## Bugs to be fixed
+- Tags not changing color when edited - DONE
+- Edit button not working on completed column - DONE

 ## Server Logic